meribold/git-snap/readme.md

 The version of a file that gets committed is always the one in your working tree.
 Which files are included depends on whether the file exists in the working tree and the index.

+*   If the file exists in both the working tree and the index then it goes into the snapshot commit.
 *   If the file doesn't exist in the working tree then it doesn't go into the snapshot commit.
 *   If the file exists but isn't staged then it also **doesn't** go into the snapshot commit.
-*   If the file exists in both the working tree and the index then it **does** go into the snapshot commit.

 Each row in the following table specifies whether a file exists in any of four trees: the working tree, the index, `HEAD`, and the tip of the snapshots branch.
 The last column